Kitchio

 A simple weekly operating rhythm

-Use Kitchio in the same order your team actually works: inputs first, then review, then pricing action.
+Use Kitchio in the same order your team actually works: inputs first, then review, then margin action.

 1. Set the cost base